-The construction of the first stage of Canberra's Light Rail is well underway.
-The map shows the route and construction works along the corridor.
+The construction of the first stage of Canberra's Light Rail is almost complete with some works remaining to finish off the light rail corridor and surrounds.
+For information on construction works visit the updates page on this website.
+This map shows the route and road closures along the corridor.

 There will be 13 stops along the Light Rail route: